packit/research/research/integrations/fedora-ci/index.md

 supports it too.
 Requesting STI tests from the Testing Farm should be possible, detection of their presence lies on Packit.

+**TODO**:

+- [ ] Should we support the STI tests?

+### Side tags

+Support for side tags has been requested in the original thread with the proposal.
+This may be required for “packaging workflows” that are more complex, e.g., Rust packaging (dependencies that are built as separate packages).

+> As a maintainer, I should be able to specify the dependencies of my package
+> that need to be verified with any proposed update.

 ## User perspective

 ### Fedora

+> As a maintainer I'd like to open a PR and have automated RPM build to verify
+> that, whatever I'm submitting, can be
+>
+> - built,
+> - installed, and
+> - passes the test suite.
+>
+> Adding and configuring the tests in the dist-git should be my responsibility.
+> I don't want the CI to be blocking, just annoying…

+**TODO**:

+- [ ] Packit should be able to run without any repo-specific configuration, but there should be a way to override, if needed.

 ### Fedora SIGs

+AFAIK the repositories are hosted on the Fedora dist-git, therefore they should be handled by the Fedora CI already, the experience should be similar (if not the same) to the regular Fedora packages.

 ### CentOS SIGs

+As there is no streamlined CI for the CentOS SIGs, adoption would allow relatively simple integration with the Testing Farm.

 ## Difficulties depending on the forge